 Eliza: We definitely like to improvise and surprise our audience as much as we can.
 Sometimes we will introduce a musical interlude, a cover, really anything to surprise our audience and keep them on their toes!
 They can listen to the album any time they want, but that’s why a live show is so special, it’s a whole new level of experiencing a band.

 Which one song from the album gives you goose bumps when you play it?
 Can you elaborate a little as to why it resonates with you so much?

 Leandra: Highway 6 – the mood is so different from any other song on our album and we actually just started playing it live.
 It’s a bit darker, but also sexy and it just showcases Jordan’s vocals really well.
 It started out as a spacey, synth-heavy demo for our friend’s movie, but Emily and Jimmy (our producers) helped arrange it into the sparse, moody tune that it is now and our fans have just been loving it.

 Finally, what’s the rest of the year like shaping up for The Beaches?

 Leandra: We finish up our first ever headlining tour in our hometown (Toronto) on May 11th and then embark on a little trip to the UK.
 While over there, we’ll be playing The Great Escape in Brighton, a headlining show in London, and our first European show in Berlin!
 A super busy May.
 For the rest of the year, we have some festivals lined up like Osheaga and Riverfest Elora, and then we’ll try to hop on a North American tour in the Fall!

 Thanks so much!

-The Beaches debut album Late Show is available here to purchase online in varying formats and to listen to through Spotify.
+The Beaches debut album Late Show is available here to purchase online.
+Listen on Spotify.
 You can connect with The Beaches via their Facebook page or twitter feed @thebeaches.
 You can also visit or contact The Beaches via their website.
 Follow them on instagram.
 Watch them on You Tube.